 It’s cheap food.
 It may be easy and good for your wallet, but it’s bad for your health and cholesterol levels and you’ll pay the price later in life.

 3) Animal Protein

-The saturated fats and “marble fat” found in meat, pork, poultry and shell-fish is horrible for your health and cholesterol levels.
+The saturated fats and “marble fat” found in meat, pork, poultry, and shellfish are horrible for your health and cholesterol levels.